R4NT Magazine

 Standout pieces

-• Cell Out?
+2. Cell Out?
 One month to big move. — Prescient analysis of Canadian telecom deregulation.
-Structures the argument as pros/cons/conclusion, anticipating market shifts three years ahead.
+Structures the argument as pros/cons/conclusion, anticipating market shifts years ahead.
 Policy literacy unusual for a blog post.

-• Calgary, World's Cleanest? — Local surprise masquerading as environmental news.
-Skeptical framing leads into data-rich ranking.
+6. Calgary, World's Cleanest? — Local surprise masquerading as environmental news.
+Skeptical framing ("our oilsands gobbling, F-350 driving urban western province has something to show") leads into the full Forbes ranking and a quiet nod to European density.

-• Off to Sunshine! — The outlier: pure leisure post recruiting ski buddies.
+8. Off to Sunshine! — The outlier: pure leisure post recruiting ski buddies, with a keyboard-pants link tacked on for good measure.
 Captures grfxguy as community member, not just analyst.

 Every post